-

 - Soft and noble: The absence of harshness and excessive astringency makes this tea pleasant for any connoisseur.

-- Strong tea state: The energy and strength of this tea can be felt from the first minutes after brewing.
+- Strong tea state: The energy and strength of this tea can be felt from the very first minutes after brewing.

 Why is it worth trying this pu-erh?